huawei-csl/sprout-hdl/README.md

 ## Next steps

-- Explore the `examples/` directory to see working examples of components and modules
+- Explore the `testing/examples/` directory to see working examples of components and modules
 - Explore the `sprouthdl/floating_point` and `low_level_arithmetic` packages for more generators.
 - Use `module_analyze()` to gauge combinational depth before synthesis.【F:sprouthdl/sprouthdl_module.py†L238-L255】
 - Integrate the simulator into your verification harness to shorten debug cycles.

 ## Slices
 We follow the indexing of pyton also in Sprout-HDL signals.
-For example `sig[4:7]` creates a new expression containing of bits 4 and 5 of the original expression `sig`.
+For example `sig[4:7]` creates a new expression containing of bits 4 and 5 (counted from lsb) of the original expression `sig`.

 # Running Scripts and Tests